wsyjwps1983/FluxGate/README.md

 ---

+## 🤝 Contributing

+We welcome contributions!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to set up the development environment and submit PRs.

-## License
+## 📄 License

-FluxGate is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.